Membership Inference Attacks on Machine Learning: A Survey: Membership Inference Attacks on Machine Learning Models

-After training, we can use the binary classifier to conduct membership inference on data instances.
-Fig.~\ref{nnb} demonstrates a membership inference process using a trained NN based attack model in the black-box setting.
-The binary classifier $g(\bm{z};\theta^{*})$ is a trained attack model.
-It takes $\hat{p}(y \mid \bm{x})$ as input and outputs whether $\bm{x} \in D_{train}$ or not.
+After the binary classifier is trained, the attacker can use it as the attack model to implement MIAs on arbitrary data records.
+Fig.~\ref{fig::binary-black-box-attack} demonstrates a black-box MIA using the trained attack model.
+The binary classifier $g(\bm{z};\theta^{*})$ takes the prediction vector $\hat{p}(y \mid \bm{x})$ of a data record as input and outputs whether this record is in $D_{\textrm{train}}$ or not.

-\textbf{NN based attack in the white-box setting:} The adversary queries the shadow model on each input instance $\bm{x}$ and computes the prediction vector $\hat{p}(y \mid \bm{x})$, the intermediate computation $h(\bm{x};\theta_i)$ at each hidden layer, the loss $\mathcal{L}\left(y, \hat{p}(y \mid \bm{x})\right)$ in a forward pass, and the gradient of the loss with respect to the parameters of each layer $\frac{\partial \mathcal{L}}{\partial {\theta}_{i}}$ in a backward pass. $P^{m}_1,\cdots,P^{m}_k$ are ``member" prediction sets which contain the above computations of each data instance in the shadow training sets. $P^{nm}_1,\cdots,P^{nm}_k$ are ``non-member" prediction sets which contain the above computations of each data instance in the shadow test sets.
-We concatenate all the computations of each data instance into a flat vector and the prediction sets are as follows.
+\textbf{Binary Classifier Based MIA in White-box Setting.} The attacker can get all the information to implement MIAs in a white-box setting.
+When querying a shadow model on an input record of the shadow datasets, the attacker can collect the prediction vector $\hat{p}(y \mid \bm{x})$, the intermediate computation $h(\bm{x};\theta_i)$ at each hidden layer, the loss $\mathcal{L}\left(y, \hat{p}(y \mid \bm{x})\right)$, and the gradient of the loss with respect to the parameters of each layer $\frac{\partial \mathcal{L}}{\partial {\theta}_{i}}$ of the input record.
+In this case, $P^{m}_1,\cdots,P^{m}_k$ are ``member'' datasets which contain the above computations of each data record in the shadow training sets, and $P^{n}_1,\cdots,P^{n}_k$ are ``non-member'' datasets which contain the computations of each data record in the shadow test datasets.
+The attacker then concatenates all the computations of each data record into a flat vector as follows: